agilepro/software-craftsmanship/docs/Coding/Streams vs Strings/surprising-file-handling.md

 :::

 If the file is not complete, whole, and well formed, it should be immediately discarded.
 A malformed file is worse that no file.
-In this case you don’t know for sure how much of the file was written.
+In this case you don't know for sure how much of the file was written.
 It might be 100% written, it might be 0% written, but it is most likely somewhere between the two.
 If you can not prove that the file is 100% correct, then you should you should take every step to eliminate the file!

 That is the way transactions work: either you get the entire desired change, or the entire thing is rolled back.
 Your file handling should be the same.